codedbyBisma/Encrypted-Keylogger-with-Python/README.md

 ✅ Disclaimer

 This project is created solely for learning and demonstration purposes.
 Misuse of this code is not the responsibility of the developer.
 Always ensure ethical use of monitoring tools.

+📄 License

+This project is licensed under the MIT License - feel free to use, modify, and share with attribution.

 ✍️ Author